 And don't forget to leave a star rating and comment on the recipe card.

 - 1 box vanilla wafers

 - In a medium saucepan, whisk cornstarch, sugar, and salt together.
-In a medium sized bowl, beat the egg yolks together until they are a pale yellow color, about 2-3 minutes.
-Add half and half to the eggs and whisk together well.
-Pour mixture slowly into the saucepan while whisking quickly.
+Add the egg yolks and milk in and whisk well.

-- Cook the pudding over medium flame, whisking constantly, until the pudding is thickened and bubbling slightly.
+- Cook the custard over medium-low heat, whisking occasionally, until the pudding is thickened and bubbling, about 7 minutes.

 - Using a fine mesh sieve over a large bowl, strain the pudding into the bowl and cover with plastic wrap touching the top of the pudding.
 Refrigerate until cool.

 - Put the sugar and water into a small saucepan over medium-low heat, attaching a candy thermometer to the pot.
 Once the sugar dissolves, turn the heat to medium-high and wait for it to boil.